riconaranjo/COMP-3004-Notes/Sections/Section 3.md

 - and have no knowledge of the higher-level layers

 **Closed Architecture:**
-- each layer can only access the immediate layers below
+- each layer can only access the **immediate layers below**
-- loose coupling
+  - loose coupling [good]
-- but introduces overhead
+  - but introduces overhead [bad]

 **Open Architecture:**
-- each layer can access any lower layer
+- each layer can access **any lower layer**
+  - higher coupling but no additional overhead

 ![layers](../img/layers.png)

 ## Partitions

-A group of peer subsystems, where each group is responsible for a set of unique services.
+Partitions are a **group of peer subsystems**, where **each group** is responsible for a **set of unique services**.
 - loosely coupled
 - groups can operate independently

+System decomposition is made up of partitioning and layering of subsystems.

 ## System Architecture Styles

+**Software architectural styles** are **ways of organizing / grouping subsystems** at the highest levels, and can be used as a basis for new systems.

 - **Repository**
+  - subsystems:
+    - all access single data structure
+    - loosely coupled [good] + highly coupled [bad]
+    - communicate solely through repository [bottleneck]
-  - synchronized through locks (e.g. mutexes)
+  - synchronized through repository locks (e.g. mutexes)
+  - good for:
+    - complex data processing
+    - adding new services
+  _- e.g. database management systems / compilers_
 - **MVC (model-view-controller)**
   - loose coupling between view and model
     - allows for multiple views with shared models